France–Italy football rivalry: UEFA Euro 2008

-Italy and France met in the final group stage match of UEFA Euro 2008 on 17 June.
-Both sides needed a win to progress to the next round, but both would be eliminated no matter what if Romania defeated the Netherlands in the other match.
-Italian goals by Andrea Pirlo from the penalty spot in the 25th minute and Daniele De Rossi in the 62nd minute gave Italy a 2–0 win over France, which allowed them to progress to the quarter final (as Romania lost to the Netherlands), while France was eliminated.
+Italy and France met in the final group stage match of UEFA Euro 2008 on 17 June, having played twice previously in the Euro qualifiers and four times competitively since 2000.
+Both sides needed a win to have a shot to progress to the next round, but both would be eliminated no matter what if Romania defeated the Netherlands in the other match.
+Italian goals by Andrea Pirlo from the penalty spot in the 25th minute and Daniele De Rossi in the 62nd minute gave Italy a 2–0 win over France, which allowed them to progress to the quarter-final (as Romania lost to the Netherlands), while France was eliminated.

+2024–25 UEFA Nations League

+Both teams were drawn together in Group 2 of the 2024–25 UEFA Nations League A.

 Statistics

 Overall

-Note: *France defeated Italy in a 1998 World Cup quarter-final match via penalty shoot-out; Italy defeated France in the 2006 FIFA World Cup Final via penalty shoot-out.
+Note: France defeated Italy in a 1998 World Cup quarter-final match via penalty shoot-out; Italy defeated France in the 2006 FIFA World Cup final via penalty shoot-out.

 Official titles comparison

 Note: Only the Olympic Games from 1908 to 1956 are officially recognized by FIFA / IFFHS.